Robbins Estate Law is a law firm in the Austin, TX area.

 We now run our cases through Process Street.
 Every team member has multiple tasks throughout that they are assigned to, and up to 10 employees will be working on a Workflow Run at any given time.

 “The beauty of it is, now we can see what to do next and when to do it by, no matter which case we’re working on.”

 Employees instantly know which tasks are overdue, so they can clearly prioritize tasks for specific cases.

 Upcoming tasks can be viewed weeks or even months in advance, which provides transparency into size of workload employees have at any given time.
 This way, it’s far easier to identify capacity issues like if someone is overwhelmed, or behind, and why.

 “Everyone can see what everyone else has on their plate.
 It is just a beautiful system we’ve designed where things don’t slip through the cracks anymore.”

-For example, a case that The Law Offices of Kyle Robbins started in March 2021 had dozens of task, with many branching decision trees where different tasks would require different results and different subsequent tasks.
+For example, a case that Robbins Estate Law started in March 2021 had dozens of task, with many branching decision trees where different tasks would require different results and different subsequent tasks.

 This was made easy with Process Street’s conditional logic; now everyone is on the ball with communications and proper task execution.

 “The thing that really differentiated it for me was that things [inevitably] go wrong, get delayed, and don’t always stick to a rigid timeline.
 Process Street allows my staff to override the due date and stretch it out, if they need to.
 They have the ability to change when a task is due, and the change is then reflected in all of the other tasks that are dependent on that one.”